Donald Trump stated that Muslims should be made to wear identifying badges.

 “We’re going to have to — we’re going to have to look at a lot of things very closely,” Trump said when presented with the idea.
 “We’re going to have to look at the mosques.
 We’re going to have to look very, very carefully.”

-While it appeared Trump fielded a question about enhanced surveillance for Muslims and mosques, in no reasonable interpretation of the material provided did he himself suggest that followers of Islam should wear Holocaust-like badges as in Nazi Germany.
-That assertion appeared to be one fronted by the interviewer, and not fairly attributable to Donald Trump.
+While it appeared Trump fielded a question about enhanced surveillance for Muslims and mosques, in no reasonable interpretation of the material provided did he himself suggest that followers of Islam should wear badges like Jews in Nazi Germany.
+That assertion appeared to be one fronted by the interviewer and not fairly attributable to Donald Trump.
 It’s true that Trump espoused a position many would deem objectionable or offensive in the little he did say, but the controversy hinged largely on words he didn’t appear to have said.

 On 20 November 2015, The New York Times published an article titled “Donald Trump Says He’d ‘Absolutely’ Require Muslims to Register.”
-In that article Trump was pressed on his earlier statements, and he deflected the question in a similar vague fashion:
+In that article Trump was pressed on his earlier statements, and he deflected the question in similarly vague fashion:

-Donald J. Trump, who earlier in the week said he was open to requiring Muslims in the United States to register in a database, said on Thursday night that he “would certainly implement that — absolutely.”
+Donald J. Trump, who earlier in the week said he was open to requiring Muslims in the United States to register in a database, said that he “would certainly implement that — absolutely.”

 Asked later, as he signed autographs, how such a database would be different from Jews having to register in Nazi Germany, Mr. Trump repeatedly said, “You tell me,” until he stopped responding to the question.